 However, if the trespasser is a child, things can be more complicated.
 Generally, children do not have good judgment about when a situation may be dangerous, compared to adults.
 Property owners may need to take extra precautions to prevent children from trespassing.
 Extra precautions might include putting up a fence, for example.

-If a property owner repeatedly warned children about staying out of the yard because of the dog, and the owner can prove he or she did this, it may be difficult for the child or his or her parents to hold the owner liable.
+If a property owner repeatedly warns children about staying out of the yard because of the dog, and the owner can prove he or she did this, it may be difficult for the child or his or her parents to hold the owner liable.

 However, each situation is unique and involves various factors.
 It is important to discuss the situation with a licensed attorney.

-Can Someone Receive Compensation from a Store Where He or She was Injured in a Slip and Fall Accident?
+Can Someone Receive Compensation from a Store Where He or She Was Injured in a Slip and Fall Accident?

 Victims of slip and fall accidents in stores may be able to pursue compensation for damages from the accident.
-Generally, slip and fall victims or their attorneys must establish certain things to prove they have a valid case against a property owner, such as the owner of a store:
+Generally, slip-and-fall victims or their attorneys must establish certain things to prove they have a valid case against a property owner, such as the owner of a store:

 - The owner knew about the hazard that caused the accident